โ“ Frequently Asked Questions

 What does the status of a Finding mean?

-Findings can have many statuses which indicate their status.
+Findings can have many statuses.
 A status of Active or Inactive is always set on a Finding, while other statuses such as Verified, False Positive, or Out Of Scope can be applied at your discretion.

 These statuses are described in more detail in our Finding Status Definitions guide, along with information about how they can be used.